jeffreyvr/contextr/README.md

 ##### AI

+Determine the likelyhood that a text is AI-generated.

 ```php
 $check = $contextr->ai(
     text: 'The strategic intricacies of modern football necessitate a comprehensive understanding of player positioning, tactical adaptability, and cohesive team synergy to achieve superior performance outcomes.',